Piotr45/evdad/README.md

 # EVDAD

-An EVent-Driven Anomaly Detecion for Spiking Neural Networks.
+An EVent-Driven Anomaly Detection for Spiking Neural Networks.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+- Python 3.10
+- CUDA 12.3 or 12.5

 ### Installing